rigelHadushiDev/job-eval-backend-spring/README.md

   Enables recruiters to create, edit, and close job listings; filter and review incoming applications with AI scores; update statuses; and notify candidates.

 - **AI-Based Evaluation**
-  Offloads semantic matching to a FastAPI microservice that leverages advanced algorithms and the `all-MiniLM-L6-v2` model to compute a normalized “semantic fit” score.
+  Offloads semantic matching to a FastAPI microservice that leverages advanced algorithms and the `all-MiniLM-L6-v2` model from Sentence Transformers to compute a general suitability score.

 - **Real-Time Notifications**
   Sends email alerts to applicants upon changes in their application status.